Cattaraugus County, New York: Television stations

+WWHC-LD (channel 20), WVTT-CD (then channel 25) and WBUO-LD (channel 30) were all previously licensed to Olean.
+All have since been relicensed to Buffalo.

 Education

 A branch of Jamestown Community College, in Olean provides higher education for residents.
 Olean Business Institute provided specialized education and is also in Olean; it closed in 2013 due to financial and enrollment declines.
 Jamestown Business College operates a satellite campus in Salamanca.
 Cornplanter College, a tribally controlled college, opened in 2014 in Salamanca.
 St. Bonaventure University is located in its own census-designated place just west of Olean.

 Geographical K-12 school districts include: